 The indenture trustee will not be personally liable for any actions or omissions that were not the result of its own bad faith, willful misconduct or negligence.
-The indenture trustee will be entitled to be indemnified by the administrator (at the direction of the trust) for any loss, liability or expense (including reasonable attorneys' fees) incurred by it in connection with the performance of its duties under the indenture and the other transaction documents.
+The indenture trustee will be entitled to be indemnified by the administrator (at the direction of the trust) for any loss, liability or expense (including reasonable attorneys' fees and expenses) incurred by it in connection with the performance of its duties under the indenture and the other transaction documents.
 Upon the occurrence of an event of default, and in the event the administrator fails to reimburse the indenture trustee, the indenture trustee will be entitled to receive all such amounts owed from cashflow on the trust student loans prior to any amounts being distributed to the noteholders.

 The Trust Indenture Act of 1939, as amended (which we refer to in this prospectus supplement as the "TIA") requires that upon the occurrence of an event of default under the indenture, the indenture trustee will be required to resign, and a replacement indenture trustee will be appointed, if, within one year prior to the occurrence of such event of default, the indenture trustee, or any of its directors or executive officers, is, or is affiliated with, an underwriter (as defined in the TIA) of any of the notes.
+As of the date hereof, each of the indenture trustee and the eligible lender trustee is affiliated with Wells Fargo Securities, LLC, an underwriter of the notes.